-- Strict respect for the do no significant harm (DNSH) principle and implementing guidelines or criteria; - Existence of a publicly available transformation plan at installation-level (as already required under the Industrial Emissions Directive), to increase energy and resources efficiency and shift processes towards phasing out fossil fuels, including through a switch to renewable energy sources as a priority; - Compliance with minimum social and labour standards (as is already the case to benefit from the subsidies of the Common Agriculture Policy), in particular: - Companies engage in collective bargaining and respect collective agreements; - Companies support upskilling and reskilling of workers; - Companies do not relocate their activities to third countries with lower standards, including for reasons of tax avoidance and evasion. - All multinational corporations should evidence responsible tax behaviour5 and should publish a full public country by country report annually, at least as comprehensive as the Global Reporting Initiative reporting template.
+- Strict respect for the do no significant harm (DNSH) principle and implementing guidelines or criteria; - Existence of a publicly available transformation plan at installation-level (as already required under the Industrial Emissions Directive), to increase energy and resources efficiency and shift processes towards phasing out fossil fuels, including through a switch to renewable energy sources as a priority; - Compliance with minimum social and labour standards (as is already the case to benefit from the subsidies of the Common Agriculture Policy), in particular: - Companies engage in collective bargaining and respect collective agreements; - Companies support upskilling and reskilling of workers; - Companies do not relocate their activities to third countries with lower standards, including for reasons of tax avoidance and evasion. - All multinational corporations should evidence responsible tax behaviour and should publish a full public country by country report annually, at least as comprehensive as the Global Reporting Initiative reporting template.

-Depending on the type of instruments (equity, loan, grant, etc), governance structure and goal at stake, complementary incentives should be introduced such as giving priority access6 and/or financial bonuses when additional criteria are being met.
+Depending on the type of instruments (equity, loan, grant, etc), governance structure and goal at stake, complementary incentives should be introduced such as giving priority access and/or financial bonuses when additional criteria are being met.
 Below are several examples of such criteria:

-- Ensuring the creation of quality permanent jobs with fair wages and working conditions; - Prioritising local quality job creation and/or creating spillover benefits in certain areas/regions lagging behind, such as supporting local supply chains and component manufacturing; - Provisioning of affordable quality childcare (as suggested in Mario Draghi's Competitiveness report);
+- Ensuring the creation of quality permanent jobs with fair wages and working conditions; - Prioritising local quality job creation and/or creating spillover benefits in certain areas/regions lagging behind, such as supporting local supply chains and component manufacturing: - Provisioning of affordable quality childcare (as suggested in Mario Draghi's Competitiveness report); - The inclusion of targets promoting reduce, reuse, repair, recycle activities and the use of secondary materials; - Targeting support to social enterprises and other social economy actors, such as cooperatives and energy communities; - Creating quality apprenticeships and investing in training and lifelong learning; - Employing people facing discrimination on the labour market (e.g.long-term unemployed, persons with disabilities, ethnic or racialized communities); - Reinvesting profits into productive activity such as R&D/innovation: - Fair benefit-sharing with local communities, such as in renewable energy projects;

-4 Which notably includes equal pay for equal work between men and women (Directive (EU) 2023/970), respect for adequate minimum wages backed with collective bargaining (Directive 2022/2041), as well as the EU Charter of fundamental rights.
+&lt;sup>4 Which notably includes equal pay for equal work between men and women (Directive (EU) 2023/970), respect for adequate minimum wages backed with collective bargaining (Directive 2022/2041), as well as the EU Charter of fundamental rights.

-5 For example, exclude companies headquartered or with a subsidiary in tax havens.
+&lt;sup>5 For example, exclude companies headquartered or with a subsidiary in tax havens.

-6 Priority access would mean extra score in the consideration of receiving subsidies from national and EU funds or receiving public procurement contracts.
+&lt;sup>6 Priority access would mean extra score in the consideration of receiving subsidies from national and EU funds or receiving public procurement contracts.